walkthunder/electrode-react-ssr-caching/README.md

 npm i electrode-react-ssr-caching
 ```

+# Why and When we use it

+For some reasons like SEO we have to make sure out websites could render web page on the server side.
+One difficulty with React side rendering is that
+1. `ReactDOM.renderToString` is synchronous,
+2. nodejs is not good at this kind of work, it's obviously [CPU bound](http://stackoverflow.com/questions/868568/what-do-the-terms-cpu-bound-and-i-o-bound-mean)

+so it can become a performance bottleneck in server-side rendering of React sites.
+This is especially true of pages with larger HTML payloads(like SPA), because `ReactDOM.renderToString`'s runtime tends to scale more or less linearly with the number of virtual DOM nodes.
+This leads to three problems:

+> 1. The server cannot send out any part of the response until the entire HTML is created, which means that browsers can't start working on painting the page until the renderToString call is finished.
+With larger pages, this can introduce a latency of hundreds of milliseconds.
+> 2. The server has to allocate memory for the entire HTML string.
+> 3. One call to `ReactDOM.renderToString` can dominate the CPU and starve out other requests.
+This is particularly troublesome on servers that serve a mix of small and large pages.

+On the other side, it's not necessary that the server has to render the same component for every time requests come in, especially when the components contain lots of logic work to handle with.
+It's really a waste of CPUs.
+Most components don't have to update instantly.
+So hold your components in memery with limited time could massively improve your server performances.

+This is why we hack React module.

 # Usage

 Note that since this module patches React's source code to inject the caching logic, it must be loaded before the React module.